The Social Sphere Model: Heuristic Influence Prediction in Evolving Networks: Introduction

 \section{Introduction}

 When a company is launching a new product and wants to use social media for marketing, understanding who to hire for such campaigns becomes of most importance to maximize profit.
 With the explosion of social media in recent years, a common strategy has been to target certain influential individuals for advertising.
 These individuals, or ``influencers," become the initial spreaders in different social settings, and through their connections and followers, companies reach greater awareness (and sales) in the entire society.
 However, social groups are constantly evolving and thus influencers in certain social setting may no longer be the optimal selection in the few months or years until the product is released, which can lower efficiency.
-It becomes clear, then, that being able to predict future influencers is extremely important.
+As a result, being able to predict future influencers is extremely important.

 Within a mathematical setting, one can consider social networks as graphs, where the nodes represent members of the network, and their connections are represented by edges.
-The study of how nodes can influence a network has been done for many decades, and the reader can refer to recent surveys such as Lü et al.'s \cite{listofidentificationtypes} in 2016, Pei et al.'s \cite{survey2} in 2019, and AbdulAmeer et al.'s \cite{survey1} in 2022 to learn about the scope of such work.
+The study of how nodes can influence a network has been done for many decades, and the reader can refer to recent surveys such as Lü et al.'s \cite{listofidentificationtypes} in 2016, Pei et al.'s \cite{survey2} in 2019, and AbdulAmeer et al.'s \cite{survey1} in 2022.

 In particular, Domingos and Richardson \cite{imp1} studied influence through a viral marketing perspective.
 In 2003, Kempe et al. \cite{imp2} formalized this as the influence maximization problem (IMP) of choosing $k$ nodes of greatest influence, proving that a complete solution was NP-hard.
 However, it is interesting to note that to the best of our knowledge, no mathematical definition of a social \textit{\textbf{Influencer}} as been proposed in the literature, and thus we shall introduce here what we think can be a useful way of thinking of such important individuals within our society (see Definition \ref{influencer}).